Materials: Foam and coils

 Price Range: $699–$899

-The Mattress Nerd’s Take: This high quality, dual sided innerspring mattress has two comfort levels: one for children between ages three and eight, and one for children eight years and up.
-It’s a luxury children’s mattress that checks all the boxes for parents: It adapts as they grow, is free of harmful chemicals and has accident-proof features.
-Best for parents who want to invest in a mattress that their children will sleep on for years, the Saatva Youth is a luxury, handcrafted option that’s hard to overlook if you have the budget.
+The Mattress Nerd’s Take: The Saatva Youth is a dual-sided innerspring mattress with two comfort levels: one for children between ages three and eight, and one for children aged eight to 12.
+It’s a luxury child’s mattress that adapts as they grow, is free of harmful chemicals, is durable and has accident-proof features.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|